gonfva/gonfva.github.io/content/en/blog/2009-08-13-netbook-operating-systems.md

 What do I want?
 An operating system that ...<

-- ... can boot and launch a browser very quick.</li>
+- ... can boot and launch a browser very quick.

 - ...tries to save battery.
 Bonus point if I can remove an USB stick while suspended without crashing.

-- ... runs fast</li>
+- ... runs fast

 - ... apart from a browser, has already installed (or one-click away) Flash Plugin PDF viewer, and a media player.
 Bonus point for an Office suite.

 Nothing too strange for a Netbook, I bet.